mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

    for the resolution and select the file ``iris26173_graphite002_res``.

 2. Change the **SampleBinning** variable to be 5.
-A description of this option can be found in the section called 'A note on Binning'
+A description of this option can be found in the section called 'A note on Binning'.

-3. Untick **Calculate Errors** if you do not want to calculate the errors for the output _iqt workspace.
+3. Untick **Calculate Errors** if you do not want to calculate the errors for the output workspace which ends with the suffix _iqt.

 4. Click **Run** and wait for the interface to finish processing.
 This should generate a workspace ending with a suffix _iqt.